 The Company also entered into a Registration Rights Agreement dated as of March 26, 2010, by and among the Company and the Non-Affiliate Investors, referred to herein as the Registration Rights Agreement.
-Pursuant to the Registration Rights Agreement, the Company has filed a registration statement, also referred to herein as the Registration Statement, with the Securities and Exchange Commission to register the shares of common stock issuable upon conversion or exercise of the shares of Series A Preferred Stock and the Warrants, as the case may be, also referred to herein as the Underlying Shares.
+Pursuant to the Registration Rights Agreement, the Company has agreed to file a registration statement, also referred to herein as the Registration Statement, with the Securities and Exchange Commission within, except for certain limited exceptions, thirty (30) days of closing the offering, also referred to herein as the Filing Deadline, to register the shares of common stock issuable upon conversion or exercise of the shares of Series A Preferred Stock and the Warrants, as the case may be, also referred to herein as the Underlying Shares.
+In the event the Company does not file the Registration Statement on or before the Filing Deadline, the Company will be required to pay liquidated damages in an amount equal to 1% of the aggregate amount purchase price paid by the holder for any unregistered securities then held by such Investor up to a maximum of 3%.
 The Company must file additional registration statements until all of the securities may be sold pursuant to an effective registration statement or the securities become eligible for sale under Rule 144 of the Securities Act.